noel-friedrich/cli/README.md

 * remove your website using `rm *`
 * see your command history using `history`
   * execute a command from your history using `!<index>`
+* spawn turtlo using "turtlo" and watch it do stuff
+* create melodys using the 'melody' editor

 ## Commands